How to enjoy visiting Sedona in the Fall – the weather will be perfect!

 Thank you for supporting this website written by an American.
 This post may contain affiliate links.
 This means I earn a small commission on these links at no extra cost to you.

-Where to stay in the Grand Canyon
+Where to stay in the Bryce Canyon

-The Grand Canyon makes for a great weekend escape.
+The Bryce Canyon makes for a great weekend escape.
 Fresh air, beautiful scenery and being in nature does a world of good for the soul.
 I recommend staying in a resort and treating yourself with a spa pool to relax at night.

 - You may also want to check out my post on Where to Stay near the Grand Canyon – which walks you through all the cities near the Grand Canyon